emccorson/onsenguide/GUIDE.md

 The grid page will pass in some data that we need to the navigator when the gallery page is pushed.
 This is accessed from `ons-navigator.topPage.data`.
 `data` is an object containing whatever was passed in from the previous page.
-In this case, the pushed data consists of the number of the Pokemon that was tapped in the grid, and the list of Pokemon that have been saved.
+In this case, the pushed data consists of the number of the Pokémon that was tapped in the grid, and the list of Pokémon that have been saved.

-The slice code figures out the difference between the Pokemon already in the carousel and the list of saved Pokemon we received from the grid page, and from that we know what Pokemon are not yet in the carousel.
+The slice code figures out the difference between the Pokémon already in the carousel and the list of saved Pokémon we received from the grid page, and from that we know what Pokémon are not yet in the carousel.
 We add them.

-Then all that remains is to move the carousel to the image of the tapped Pokemon. `ons-carousel`'s `setActiveIndex` function is what we need here.
+Then all that remains is to move the carousel to the image of the tapped Pokémon. `ons-carousel`'s `setActiveIndex` function is what we need here.

 Right, enough talk, more execution (said Yurovsky to the Tsar).
 Swip-swipe away to your heart's content.